- Research & Extension

 These Excel spreadsheets, separated by state or national organizations, provide information about professional conferences.
 You can sort the data within each spreadsheet by conference name, location, date, or field to help narrow down which conference is the best fit.
 It's possible to get credit for attending a conference by filling out the Professional Conference Agreement Form and submitting it to your Internship Coordinator for approval, prior to registering for the conference.

 Joining a professional society or association is an essential component of building professional relationships for your career development.
 There are associations for nearly every area of interest in our profession and many have national, state and regional chapters.

-Most associations provide access to journals, magazines and newsletters as a part of your membership privileges.
-Additionally, associations provide scholarship and awards for students.
-And don't forget, listing your association membership on your resume is impressive to current or future employers as it shows that you are dedicated to staying connected in your profession.
+Most associations provide access to journals, magazines, and newsletters as a part of your membership privileges.
+Additionally, associations provide scholarships and awards for students.
+And don't forget, listing your association membership on your resume is impressive to current or future employers as it shows that you are dedicated to staying connected with others in your profession.

 So, whether you are looking to learn about job postings in your field, network in your professional community, gain access to current events in your specialization area, or just have some fun while meeting new people, joining a professional society is the first step!